mickem/nscp-docs/docs/checks.md

 ## Expressions

-The core feature of the NSCLient++ filter and check language is an expression.
+The core feature of the NSClient++ filter and check language is an expression.
 This expression is modelled after SQL Where clauses and in essence you write an expression which is what will be used by the checks.

 To look at this we will start with the basics modifying warn/crit threshold checks.